BT Mobile: SIM-only plans

-Anyone living in a BT Broadband home are eligible for a £5 monthly discount on all BT Mobile plans - each account holder can have up to five discounted plans but there's no limit to the number of people in a house that can take up the offer.
+Anyone living in a BT Broadband home is eligible for a £5 monthly discount on all BT Mobile plans - each account holder can have up to five discounted plans but there's no limit to the number of people in a house that can take up the offer.

 Features

-BT Sport
+TNT Sports

-Subscribers to BT Mobile can watch BT Sport through the dedicated mobile streaming app.
+Subscribers to BT Mobile can watch TNT Sports through the dedicated mobile streaming app.
 However, watching BT Sport via television still requires a paid subscription.

 BT Wi-Fi

-Subscribers to BT Mobile have unlimited access to BT Wi-Fi, regardless of the data allowance in their contract.
-Connection to BT Wi-Fi can be made through an internet browser or the dedicated BT Wi-Fi application.
+Subscribers to BT Mobile have unlimited access to BT Wi-Fi, regardless of the data allowance in their contracts.
+Connection to BT Wi-Fi can be made through a web browser or the dedicated BT Wi-Fi application.

 BT Mobile App

-The BT Mobile app allows a subscriber to keep on top of their contract allowance, allowing them to see their minutes, texts and remaining data allowance.
-The app also shows outwith contract spending, details of the consumers contract and information on data roaming.
+The BT Mobile app allows subscribers to keep on top of their contract allowance, allowing them to see their minutes, texts and remaining data allowance.
+The app also shows out-of-contract spending, details of the subscribers' contract and information on data roaming.